96boards/website/_projects/view/AndroidTV/README.md

 ---
-page_title: Android TV - DragonBoard 410c
+title: Android TV - DragonBoard 410c
 permalink: "/projects/AndroidTV/"
 description: |-
     This project attempts to build Android TV on the DragonBoard™ 410c from Arrow Electronics.
 The main objective was to utilize the Android TV Input Framework, and this was done by running the built-in reference LiveTv App and Sample Input Apps.